-The Council of Europe Recommendation on the Protection of Medical Data, resembles the Convention and establishes that the transborder flow of medical data to a state which has ratified the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data, and which disposes of legislation which provides at least equivalent protection of medical data, should not be subjected to special conditions concerning the protection of privacy.
+The Council of Europe Recommendation on the Protection of Medical Data, resembles the Convention and establishes that the transborder flow of medical data to a state which has ratified the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data, which disposes of legislation ensuring at least an equivalent protection of medical data, should not be subjected to special conditions concerning the protection of privacy.

-Where the protection of medical data can be considered to be in line with the principle of equivalent protection laid down in the Convention, no restriction should be placed on the trans-border flow of medical data to a state which has not ratified the convention, but which has legal provisions which ensure protection in accordance with the principles of that Convention and the Recommendation.
+Where the protection of medical data can be considered to be in line with the principle of equivalent protection laid down in the Convention, no restriction should be placed on the transborder flow of medical data towards a State that has not ratified the convention, but with legal provisions ensuring protection in accordance with the principles of that convention and the related recommendation.

-Unless otherwise provided for by domestic law, the transborder flow of medical data to a state which does not ensure protection in accordance with the Convention and with this Recommendation, should not as a rule occur, unless necessary measures, including those of a contractual nature, to respect the principles of the convention and this recommendation, have been taken, and the data subject has the possibility to object to the transfer; or the data subject has given his consent.
+Unless otherwise provided for by domestic law, the transborder flow of medical data towards a State that does not ensure protection in accordance with the Convention and with this recommendation, should not occur as a rule, unless necessary measures, to respect the principles of the Convention and this recommendation have been taken (including those of contractual nature), and the data subject has the possibility to object to the transfer or has given consent.